qtumproject/documents/en/How-To-Add-Options/README.md

 ./qtumd -rpcuser=test -rpcpassword=test1234 -server=1
 ```

-These options `-rpcuser=test -rpcpassword=test1234 -server=1` realize the some configuration setting as the "Specify the options" section described.
+These options `-rpcuser=test -rpcpassword=test1234 -server=1` realize the same configuration setting as the "Specify the options" section described.

 Note that if you specify the options through `qtumd` command line, same options will be required to add to corresponding `qtum-cli` command, e.g.: